 The Future of Food

 You’ll find all sorts of creative innovation throughout the Charm City.
 Take for example, the R House.
-A former auto body shop, this building now operates as a food hall, with 11 local food business and one massive bar serving craft cocktails.
+A former auto body shop, this building now operates as a food hall, with 11 local food businesses and one massive bar serving craft cocktails.

 I met up with J.J.
-Reidy of Stall 11, a food spot that only uses locally farmed ingredients.
+Reidy of Stall 11, (currently STEM) a food spot that only uses locally farmed ingredients.
 When I say local, I mean within the city—J.J. is a farmer himself.
 Instead of cultivating food on a traditional farm, J.J. grows his in the city.
 For example, his greens come from a shipping container outfitted with hydroponic technology at a boarding school.
 The reason?
 He says most people will live in cities in the future, and it’s important to start creating infrastructure to support that.

 IF YOU GO

 Arrive hungry!
 Other stalls include a pizza place, a spot for breakfast sandwiches and coffee, Korean BBQ, tacos, sushi, arepas, ice cream and more.

 Usually when two guys meet in a bar and one of them is prone to arm wrestling, it doesn’t end well.
 Not so for Aaron Jones and Jason Bass, the designers and manufacturers behind Treason bags.
 These beautiful canvas and leather bags are designed for both beauty and utility.
 The duo decided to fashion the bags with raw canvas and leather, which lends itself well to a bag with a perfect patina.
 The materials wear in, and show the story of the person carrying it… quite literally!
 Say you’re visiting Japan and spill some soy sauce on the bag—your bag will serve as a constant reminder of that particular meal.

 The Future is Female